 In March, average hourly earnings for all employees on private nonfarm payrolls increased by 11 cents to $28.62.
 Over the past 12 months, average hourly earnings have increased by 3.1 percent.
 Average hourly earnings of private-sector production and nonsupervisory employees increased by 10 cents to $24.07 in March.

-The full press release can be found via the link below.
+The full BLS press release on the March 2020 employment situation can be accessed in the .pdf below.